movementkitchen/website/src/pages/movement-coaching/index.md

 (duration 75 min, price £100) that includes a qualitative movement assessment and creating your coaching strategy.

-You can book your Introductory Session [here](https://calendly.com/movementkitchen/initial-assessment).
+To book your Introductory Session email me at ivana@movementkitchen.co.uk.

-Then, depending on your goals and commitment, you can choose between:
+After your initial assessment, depending on your goals and commitment, you can choose between:

 #### Basic coaching package
 - 5 X one-to-one sessions (60 min each)